The hydrogen project

 The project has been partially funded through the Local Growth Fund, (funding provided by the Department of Business, Energy and the Industrial Strategy).
 This funding is administered by the Cheshire and Warrington Local Enterprise Partnership.

 The purpose of the hydrogen project is not only to reduce carbon now, but also to get used to using hydrogen as a cleaner, greener fuel in the future.
 Moving to cleaner fuels such as hydrogen will also bring benefits locally through improved air quality – a priority in our corporate plan which is based on our vision to be an open, fair and green council.

 Through this project we will also support the emerging hydrogen economy – which will provide jobs and growth for the future.

-Storengy UK are also converting one of their small vans which will visit weekly for maintenance and refuelling.
+Storengy UK have also converted one of their small vans which will visit the site weekly for maintenance and refuelling.

 The equipment required for the hydrogen project, which includes an electrolyser to make our own hydrogen and the first hydrogen refuelling station in the North West of England, will be placed at our Environmental Hub in Middlewich – a purpose-built, state-of-the art facility where Ansa manage the collection of the borough’s waste.

 If you have any questions about the hydrogen project, email firstname.lastname@example.org.